IPOPT

 IPOPT, short for "Interior Point OPTimizer, pronounced I-P-Opt", is a software library for large scale nonlinear optimization of continuous systems.

-It is written in Fortran and C and is released under the EPL (formerly CPL).
+It is written in C++ (after migrating from Fortran and C) and is released under the EPL (formerly CPL).
 IPOPT implements a primal-dual interior point method, and uses line searches based on Filter methods (Fletcher and Leyffer).

-IPOPT can be called from various modeling environments and C.
+IPOPT can be called from various modeling environments: C, C++, Fortran, Java, R, Python, and others.

 IPOPT is part of the COIN-OR project.

-IPOPT is designed to exploit 1st and 2nd derivative (Hessians) information if provided (usually via automatic differentiation routines in modeling environments such as AMPL).
+IPOPT is designed to exploit 1st derivative (gradient) and 2nd derivative (Hessian) information if provided (usually via automatic differentiation routines in modeling environments such as AMPL).
 If no Hessians are provided, IPOPT will approximate them using a quasi-Newton methods, specifically a BFGS update.

 IPOPT was originally developed by Ph.D. student Andreas Wächter and Prof. Lorenz T. Biegler of the Department of Chemical Engineering at Carnegie Mellon University.
 Their work was recognized with the INFORMS Computing Society Prize in 2009.